Does the BD-STEP fellowship come with funding?

 What do fellows do after they complete the fellowship?

-Fellows have gone on to a variety of positions within the VA, in industry and in government agencies after completing the fellowship.
-Examples of past fellows and their current positions will be available on this site soon.
+Fellows have gone on to a variety of positions within the Department of Veterans Affairs(VA), in industry and in other government agencies after completing the fellowship.
+Examples of past fellows and their current positions can be found here.

 How do fellows spend their time during the fellowship?

-Fellows split their time 80/20 between research and service projects.
+Fellows split their time 75/25 between research and service projects.
 Research projects are decided upon by the fellows and their academic and clinical mentors.
-Examples of research projects can be found here Fellows select service projects from a list of active VA service projects that BD-STEP is helping to support.
+Examples of research projects can be found here.
+Fellows select service projects from a list of active VA service projects that have been vetted by the BD-STEP Coordinating Center.
 Service projects make use of fellows’ computational/quantitative and biomedical backgrounds and help foster connections and collaborations across different VA sites.
+Example of past service projects can be found here.

 Is there support available for fellows to attend conferences?